Master's degree in Europe: Austria

 In Austria, one obtains a bachelor's degree after 3 years of study and a master's degree after 2 more years of study.
 This is true for both the "research-oriented university" sector as well as the "university of applied sciences" sector which was established in the 1990s.

 Medicine and dentistry pose an exception; these studies are not divided into bachelor's and master's degree, but take 6 years to complete and the degree obtained is called "Dr. med."
 (However this is not an equivalent to other doctoral degrees, as one writes a "diploma thesis" and not a "doctoral thesis" or "dissertation".)

-In addition to traditional master's degrees, Austrian universities also offer the Master of Advanced Studies which is a non-consecutive continuing education degree the degree.
+In addition to traditional master's degrees, Austrian universities also offer the Master of Advanced Studies which is a non-consecutive continuing education degree.
 MAS programs tend to be interdisciplinary and tend to be focused toward meeting the needs of professionals rather than academics.

 Before the Bologna process, the traditional Austrian equivalent to the master's degree was the Diplomstudium, leading to the title Diplom-Ingenieur (female title: Diplom-Ingenieurin)(Abbreviation: "Dipl.-Ing." or "DI") in engineering or Magister (female: Magistra)(Abbreviation: "Mag.") in almost every discipline.
 The Diplomstudium took about 4–6 years of study.